 Words of Power is a fun introductory-level fantasy adventure that sports a nifty magic system, engaging plot, and easy puzzles.
 The game casts you as a modern-day physics student called Thea Armstrong who has been transported into a strange fantasy land not unlike Tolkien's Middle Earth.
 Accompanied by a talking cat, your initial goal is to find a fellow Earthman and return home.
 But like any good mystery story, you will gradually accumulate more objectives as you explore the world and learn about its inhabitants. |

 The best feature in Words of Power is the magic system.
 Like Infocom's Enchanter series, you are able to cast spells in this game.
-But unlike Infocom's difficult trilogy, the magic system in Words of Power is both easy and fun to use.
+But unlike Infocom's challenging trilogy, the magic system in Words of Power is both easy and fun to use.
 Casting a spell requires you to combine at most three basic components: the action word (i.e. the spell itself), the target word, and the 'modifying words' (to cast a strong version of the spell, for instance).
 You can type all this like in a normal text adventure, or click on buttons at the bottom of the screen.
-One of the funnest things to do in the game is to find new spells to use.
-This is a bit similar to the interface in Legend Entertainment's Death Gate, except it is not nearly as elegant.
+One of the most fun things to do is to discover new spells on your own.
+This is a bit similar to the interface in Legend Entertainment's Death Gate, except not nearly as elegant.
 Naturally, the more words you know, the more combinations of actions, targets, and modifiers you can create.

 Most puzzles are easy and straightforward, mostly because you are faced with only a few at any given time, and most of them can be solved by casting the newest spells you have acquired.
-There is a few trickier puzzles, some of which have alternate solutions, but by and large anyone new to the genre should have no trouble finishing the game.
-Although the plot is more or less linear, you are free to explore the world at your own pace and tackle most puzzles in any order - a nice touch.
-The game even offers alternate endings, so you are well advised to save regularly in case you want to backtrack to find a new path.
+There is a few trickier ones, some of which have alternate solutions, but by and large, anyone new to the genre should have no trouble finishing the game.
+Although the plot is more or less linear, you are free to explore the world at your own pace and tackle most puzzles in any order – a nice touch.
+The game even offers alternate endings, so you are well-advised to save regularly in case you want to backtrack to find a new path.

 Reviewed by: Underdogs